 Language proficiency assessment of International Studies minors is similar to that of majors, except that minors must demonstrate proficiency only through the 103 level.

-Cross-listed courses are courses that are scheduled and taught by a traditional academic department but that also offer credit to International Studies majors and minors.
-In most cases the course numbers are the same for the primary listing department and the Program, but in some cases they differ.
-Permanently cross-listed courses are listed in both the International Studies section of the catalog and the section of the primary listing department, but detailed descriptions are provided only in the section of the primary listing department.
+Tagged courses are courses that are scheduled and taught by a traditional academic department but that also offer credit to International Studies majors and minors.
+Permanently tagged courses are listed in both the International Studies section of the catalog and the section of the primary listing department, but detailed descriptions are provided only in the section of the primary listing department.
 Each semester a number of open-ended "topics" courses offered by various departments are included among the International Studies offerings.
-If the department and the Program agree that a particular topics course is appropriate for cross-listing, and the Dean concurs, the course will be approved for International Studies credit for that semester and will be designated as such in the course schedule.
+If the department and the Program agree that a particular topics course is appropriate for tagging, and the Dean concurs, the course will be approved for International Studies credit for that semester and will be designated as such in the course schedule.
 Topics courses are generally one-time offerings and thus do not appear in printed material describing the Program's offerings.

 The Program does support an internship, International Studies 370.
-This course may be taken for either 3 or 6 credit hours.
+This course may be taken for either 3 or 6 credit hours, but only 3 credits total may be applied to the International Studies major.
 When the internship is taken for 3 credit hours, students are expected to work 8–10 hours per week in their placements; when it is taken for 6 credit hours, students are expected to work 16–20 hours in their placements.
 The internship is open to juniors and seniors with grade point averages of 2.50 or above.
 International Studies interns are placed in a wide variety of agencies, including government offices, non-profit organizations, private businesses and foreign consulates.
 Grades are based on a research paper and a written evaluation from a student's host agency.

 If a student entered Loyola as an International Studies major, he or she need not formally declare.